Dry Fly Fishing: Must-Have Best Trout & Steelhead Tips

 Low, clear water

 Low water demands stealth.
-Make longer casts, use lighter tippet, and avoid sudden movement.
-Fish may be visible, but they are also more likely to notice you.
-This is where presentation becomes especially important.
+Use longer casts, finer tippet, and minimal disturbance.
+Fish may be visible, but so are you.

 Discover more from Life Happens!